-You can define a profile for the aggregate traffic flowing through the GbESM, by assigning an ACL Group to the port, and configuring a QoS meter (if desired).
+You can define a profile for the aggregate traffic flowing through the GbESM ports, by configuring a QoS meter (if desired), and assigning ACL Groups to ports.
 When you add ACL Groups to a port, make sure they are ordered correctly in terms of precedence.